jakobsRepository/Interactive-Graph-Cuts-for-Object-Segmentation/README.md

 # Interactive-Graph-Cuts-for-Object-Semgmentation
-This Repository implements a Interactive Graph Cuts Model for binary segmentation as described in the Paper "https://www.csd.uwo.ca/~yboykov/Papers/iccv01.pdf".
-Main Idea is to find parameters of a energy function which lead to its minimum energy by constructing an (s,t)-graph whose cut value equals the enery of this function.
+This Repository implements a Interactive Graph Cuts Model for binary segmentation as described in the [Paper](https://www.csd.uwo.ca/~yboykov/Papers/iccv01.pdf).
+Main Idea is to find parameters of a energy function which lead to its minimum energy by constructing an (s,t)-graph whose cut value equals the energy of this function.

-Problem Description:
+# Problem Description:

 Assume one got a markov network with a corresponding energy function to classify an image into "object" and "background" segments.
 Finding an optimal constellation of the parameters of the markov network is np-hard.

-Solution:
+# Solution:

 One builds an corresponding (s,t)-graph such that for every parameter in the energy function there is exactly one corresponding node in the (s,t)-graph.
 Since for every parameter configuration in the energy function (assignment of all pixels to either object or background) there exists one corresponding (s,t)-cut with every node either belonging to set s or t and vice versa one can say that if the value of any parameter configuration equals the value of the corresponding cut, then finding the minimum (s,t)-cut will be equal to finding the optimal parameter configuration.

-How does the cut value of the (s,t)-graph equal the value of the energy function ?
+# How does the cut value of the (s,t)-graph equal the value of the energy function ?

 For visualizing we represent the energy function as the following markov network.
 It and its corresponding (s,t)-graph can be visualized.